SuperTapood/Discord-Bots/README.md

 - [X] &nbsp;&nbsp;
   added a get role to the data class
 - [X] &nbsp;&nbsp;
-  bots will now report bugs to a specific channel g
+  bots will now report bugs to a specific channel
 - [X] &nbsp;&nbsp;
   bots will now express their opinions about the cause of the bug in the bug report